ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 emp1.age; // 28
 ```

-Unlike function calls and method calls, a constructor call `new Employee('John Doe', 28)` create a brand new object and passes it as the value of `this`, and implicitly returns the new object as it's result.
+Unlike function calls and method calls, a constructor call `new Employee('John Doe', 28)` create a brand new object and passes it as the value of `this`, and implicitly returns the new object as its result.

 The primary role of the constructor function is to initialize the object.